Autorotational musings

 12 Year old Ed: junior gyronaut

 The 2nd of September 2007 was quite a special day for a young lad who first flew the glider with me when he was only 12 years old.
 Now aged 15 and tall enough to reach the steering bar, Ed Weaver returned to St. Merryn to have another go.
 We had a good strong wind for him, blowing about 15 knots just a few degrees off the nose of the main north/south runway.
-To recap on what we’d done all that time ago, I parked the glider into wind and after going through the preflight inspection together, Ed started the rotors by himself and spent half an hour practicing feeding the wind into them, using the stick to regulate their speed by opening or closing the rotor disc to the airflow.
+To recap on what we’d done all that time ago, I parked the glider into wind and after going through the preflight inspection together, Ed started the rotors by himself and spent half an hour practising feeding the wind into them, using the stick to regulate their speed by opening or closing the rotor disc to the airflow.
 The old RotorHawk blades were relatively tame and docile, but with quite a feisty wind coming in off the sea, Ed had his hands full to settle them down as random gusts blustered through, upsetting the blades and triggering flapping.
 He did very well and corrected the first kick of blade sail without any prompt from me – instantly shoving the stick fully forward to kill off the wind (a manoeuvre never to be performed in the air, by the way), letting the rotors stabilise before gently bringing the stick back, inch by inch to let them accelerate once more.
 Excellent handling practice.

 Gyro kites…